home-assistant/home-assistant.io/source/_components/sensor.api_streams.markdown

 ha_qa_scale: internal
 ---

-The `api_stream` sensor platform shows how many clients are connected to the stream API
+The `api_streams` sensor platform shows how many clients are connected to the stream API

 ## {% linkable_title Configuration %}